 As a student in the Curry College M.Ed.
 Program, you will be part of a cohort group.
 That means that the same students will be in all of your classes for the entire program, start to finish.
 Cohort group learning has proven to be very effective for adult learners because it creates a community of professionals who can study together, provide support, discuss common on-the-job problems, and offer networking opportunities.

-New cohorts will begin at our Milton and Plymouth campuses in Fall 2020.
+New cohorts begin at our Milton and Plymouth campuses each Fall.

 A PDF file of the course descriptions can be opened or downloaded from the link below: